-5 WG2 Member body abbreviations correspond to the source standard categories in Section 23 of ISO/IEC 10646 except MY.

-followed by no more than 9 characters.
+5 WG2 Member body abbreviations correspond to the source standard categories in Section 23 of followed by no more than 9 characters.
 It should contain only Latin capital letters and Arabic numbers to indicate the source.
 Numeric values to indicate the position in a specific source should only be followed by a hyphen ("-") (Please note that underscores ("") must not be used for source reference).
 The purpose of source references and an exhaustive list of source references accepted by ISO/IEC 10646 are provided in Section 23 of ISO/IEC 10646.
-See Annex D for details of member body/international consortium IRG source reference abbreviations.
+See Annex D for details of IRG source reference abbreviations.

 - b) Glyph Image File Name.
-The file name of each glyph image must be named using the source reference followed by "- and followed by the submission date in the form of "YYMMDD" with a file extension of .bmp in bitmap format or .png in PNG format.
+The file name of each glyph image must be named using the source reference followed by "-" and followed by the submission date in the form of "YYMMDD" with a file extension of .bmp in bitmap format or .png in PNG format.
 Any revision in the future requested either by the submitter or IRG should not change the source reference part, but the new file name should have a new submission date. - c) Kangxi Radical Code from 1 to 2146 with an additional .0 or .1 to indicate a traditional radical (0) or simplified radical (1).
 The selection of 0 or 1 is based on the radical's glyph shape.
 The list of radicals with both traditional and simplified glyphs is given in Annex A.a. - d) Stroke Count of components other than the radical.
-AIn case of unified characters, the assignment of stroke count will_should be based on IRG agreed rules (ref.
-IRGN954AR, and IRGN1105, and IRGN2221) regardless of .- In case of single source characters, this attribute will be assigned by the IRG Chief Editor following the actual shape with the final decision lies in the IRG chief ditor. - e) First Stroke from 1 to 5 as listed in Annex K for components other than the radical, from 1 to 5 as listed in Annex K. Assignment of first stroke should be based on IRG agreed rules (ref.
-IRGN954AR and IRGN1105, and IRGN2221), regardless of the actual shape with the final decision lies in the IRG Schief Editor. - f) Total stroke count is an integer indicating the total number of strokes of a character including that of its radical.
+Assignment of stroke count should be based on IRG agreed rules (ref.
+IRGN954AR, IRGN1105, and IRGN2221) regardless of the actual shape with the final decision lies in IRG chief editor. - e) First Stroke for components other than the radical, from 1 to 5 as listed in Annex K. Assignment of first stroke should be based on IRG agreed rules (ref.
+IRGN954AR, IRGN1105, and IRGN2221), regardless of the actual shape with the final decision lies in IRG chief editor. - f) Total stroke count is an integer indicating the total number of strokes of a character including that of its radical.
 Assignment of stroke count will be based on IRG agreed rules (ref.
-IRGN954AR, IRGN1105 and IRGN2221), regardless of the actual shape with the final decision lies in the IRG cohief coditor7. - e) The IRG does not enforce a unified method of first stroke assignment as specified in IRGN954, IRGN954AR, and IRGN1105.
-It is however advisable for submitters to supply their assignment principles to the technical editor for spotting differences between different submissions.
-The final decision on first stroke selection rests with the technical editor for IRG editorial work.
-If the decision of the technical editor is different from that of the submitter, the submitter should be informed of the change. - f)g) Flag is to show whether the ideograph is traditional (0) or simplified (1). g)h) Ideographic Description Sequence (IDS) (ref.
-IRGN1183). - (i) Similar Ideographs if available (identified by their code points in the standard in the form of U+xxxxx).
-Enter "No" if no known variants; leave the column empty if not checked. - H)[] References to evidence documents including document names and other information.
-It is preferable to use the source reference as the name of evidence document-names is preferred to use the source reference, optionally followed by a "-" (hyphen) and a multi-digit number especially if multiple pieces of evidences are supplied.
-Submitters may supply additional information related to evidence submission and additional columns can be added as sub-items of .).
-For example, in addition to .) as the name of the original evidence document, submitters may include .1) for page number in the document, .2) for row number in that page, .3) to indicate position in that row.
-For characters with more than one precess evidence, the information should be separated by semicolon. , and i4) as the name of the JPG file showing the page of an evidence document where the character in question appears.
+IRGN954AR, IRGN1105 and IRGN2221), regardless of the actual shape with the final decision lies in IRG chief editor7. - g) Flag is to show whether the ideograph is traditional (0) or simplified (1). - h) Ideographic Description Sequence(IDS) (ref.
+IRGN1183). - i) Similar Ideographs if available (identified by their code points in the standard in the form of U+xxxxx).
+Enter "No" if no known variants; leave the column empty if not checked. - j) References to evidence documents including document names and other information.
+It is preferable to use the source reference as the name of evidence document, optionally followed by a "-" (hyphen) and a multi-digit number especially if multiple pieces of evidence are supplied.
+Submitters may supply additional information related to evidence submission and additional columns can be added as sub-items of j).
+For example, in addition to j) as the name of the original evidence document, submitters may include j1) for page number in the document, j2) for row number in that page, j3) to indicate position in that row.
+For characters with more than one evidence, the information should be separated by semicolon. - k) Optional Information in text format can be included in additional columns starting from k).